groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dgn-to-pptx.md

         - icon: "far fa-file-DGN"
           title: " About DGN File Format"
           content: |
-            DGN, Design, files are drawings created by and supported by CAD applications such as MicroStation and Intergraph Interactive Graphics Design System.
+            DGN files are drawings created by and supported by CAD applications such as MicroStation and Intergraph Interactive Graphics Design System.
 It is used for creating and saving designs for construction projects such as highways, bridges, and buildings.
-The format is similar to Autodesk's DWG file format and is considered its competitor.
-DNG files can either be saved as Intergraph Standard File Format or V8 DGN.
-DGN can be converted to several other formats such as DWG, BMP, JPEG, PDF, GIF and others.
-It can be opened with Autodesk AutoCAD, Bentley View and Bentley Systems MicroStation in addition to other software applications such as Corel PaintShop Photo Pro and IMSI TurboCAD Deluxe versions.
+The format is similar to Autodesk’s DWG file format and is considered its competitor.

           link: "https://docs.fileformat.com/cad/dgn/"

     format:
         # format loop
-        - icon: "far fa-file-PPTX"
+        - icon: "far fa-file-powerpoint"
           title: " About PPTX File Format"
           content: |
             Files with PPTX extension are presentation files created with popular Microsoft PowerPoint application.
 Unlike the previous version of presentation file format PPT which was binary, the PPTX format is based on the Microsoft PowerPoint open XML presentation file format.
 A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/pptx/"